BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/05-Download-Mmojo-Server.md

 ---
 ### Download Mmojo Server from Hugging Face

-Set the URL for the Mmojo Server package that runs on recent x86_64 CPUs:
+Set the URL for the Mmojo Server package that runs on recent x86_64 CPUs.
+It is currently unkown if this build runs on any aarch64 (arm64) Windows computers.
 ```
 URL=""
 if [ $(uname -m) == "x86_64" ]; then